-- > The EPQ is an amazing opportunity to learn and experience the level of independence required at university, regardless of the course. - Whilst the majority of EPQs are written on either arts or humanities-based questions, there is a sizable minority who write on issues relating to science subjects. - The course is entirely focused on you and what you wish to study your topic is entirely your choice, with guidance to make it appropriate to the EPQ format, and the taught element is based on student need and want.

-- ...you have an enquiring mind and are keen to study independently. - ...you are self-motivated, proactive and able to meet deadlines.
+- The EPQ is an amazing opportunity to learn and experience the level of independence required at university, regardless of the course. - Whilst the majority of EPQs are written on either arts or humanities-based questions, there is a sizable minority who write on issues relating to science subjects. - The course is entirely focused on you and what you wish to study your topic is entirely your choice, with guidance to make it appropriate to the EPQ format, and the taught element is based on student need and want. - > You'll enjoy this course if... - o ...you have an enquiring mind and are keen to study independently. - o ...you are self-motivated, proactive and able to meet deadlines. - o ...you have a passion you would like to explore further academically.

-- ➤ 5 GCSE passes at G4 or higher. - ▶ G5 / G6 or above in GCSE English Literature and English Language. - ▶ G5 / G6 in another essay-based subject at GCSE. - ➢ Grade C passes in all Year 12 subjects.
+- ➢ 5 GCSE passes at G5 or higher. - ➢ G6 or above in GCSE English Literature and English Language. - ➢ G5 in another essay-based subject at GCSE.

 - Dissertation: The only module of EPQ offered at Maria Fidelis is the dissertation.
-This is a 6,000 word essay (approx.) on a topic of your choice. - Presentation: At the end of the course, around the Easter Holidays, you will be required to deliver a presentation on the dissertation.
+This is a 5000 8000-word essay (approx.) on a topic of your choice. - Presentation: At the end of the course, you will be required to deliver a 10-minute presentation on the dissertation.

 - The EPQ is mainly an independent subject.
-Lessons are used to provide study skills and give direction to your ideas, the latter done either on a 1-to-1 basis or as group discussions. - > Tutorials on essay topics and extra assistance are provided outside of lesson times.
+Lessons are used to provide study skills and give direction to your ideas, the latter done either on a 1-to-1 basis or as group discussions. - > Tutorials on project topics and extra assistance are provided outside of lesson times.

-- > The EPQ will assist your ability to study in all subjects at university. - Whilst it is not subject- specific, studying the EPQ will show an enhanced ability to study independently, as well as a greater interest in whichever area you study. - As the equivalent of half an A-level, the EPQ is highly regarded by many higher education institutions, including Russell Group universities.
+- > The EPQ will assist your ability to study in all subjects at university. - Whilst it is not subject-specific, studying the EPQ will show an enhanced ability to study independently, as well as a greater interest in whichever area you study. - As the equivalent of half an A-level, the EPQ is highly regarded by many higher education institutions, including Russell Group universities.

-French / Spanish / German AQA (7652) / (7692) / (7661)
+French / Spanish AQA (7652) / (7692)

 - Speaking and understanding another language is an invaluable skill which can be useful in many ways throughout life.
-Additionally, the employability rate for a student with an A-level language (or degree level) is 42% higher than a monolingual student. - > You'll enjoy this course if.... - o ...you have a passion for the language and want to learn more. - ...you are motivated to spend time watching films, reading newspapers and learning more about other cultures and societies.
+Additionally, the employability rate for a student with an A-level language (or degree level) is 42% higher than a monolingual student. - > You'll enjoy this course if.... - \circ ...you have a passion for the language and want to learn more. - ...you are motivated to spend time watching films, reading newspapers and learning more about other cultures and societies.

-- ➢ 5 GCSE passes at G4 or higher. - ▶ G6 or above in GCSE French / Spanish / German (or grade B in German).
+- ➢ 5 GCSE passes at G4 or higher. - ➢ G6 or above in GCSE French / Spanish

-- Paper 1 Listening, Reading and Writing (50%) - Reading, listening, and translation both ways based on themes - Paper 2 Writing (20%) - Two essay questions in French on set texts and film - Paper 3 Speaking (30%) - 25 minutes based on (i) an individual research project. and (ii) discussion of a sub-theme
+- Paper 1 Listening, Reading and Writing (50%) - \circ Reading, listening, and translation both ways based on themes - Paper 2 Writing (20%) - Two essay questions in French or Spanish on set texts and film - Paper 3 Speaking (30%) - 25 minutes based on (i) an individual research project. and (ii) discussion of a sub-theme